 Auerbach remained president of G. Fox & Company till 1965.
 Thereafter, she sold the stock she privately owned for $40 million of the May Department Stores Company’s publicly held shares.

-This great lady set up the Beatrice F. Auerbach Foundation to enable financing of civic and educational endeavors.
+This great lady set up the Beatrice F. Auerbach Foundation to enable the financing of civic and educational endeavors.
 She remained active in many of her associations and organizations till her death on the 29th of November 1968.

 The Beatrice Auerbach Quick Bio